By Steve Beauregard

 Of the six McDonald’s on the Las Vegas Strip, two are inside casinos, and four are separate.

 The two casino hotels that have a McDonald’s inside their property are the Circus Circus and the Stratosphere.
-Up until very recently there were McDonalds at the following four MGM Resort casino/hotels: Excalibur, MGM Grand, Monte Carlo, and the Luxor.
+Up until very recently there were McDonalds at the following four MGM Resort casino/hotels: Excalibur, MGM Grand, the former Monte Carlo (now the Park MGM), and the Luxor.
 However in the spring of 2016, MGM Resorts ended their partnership with the fast food chain.

 In addition to the McDonalds inside Circus Circus and Stratosphere, here are the four McDonalds sprinkled up and down the Las Vegas Strip.

-Although we don’t count it as a “Strip McDonalds” there’s another restaurant, very close to the Strip, on E. Sahara Avenue, across from the SLS Hotel & Casino.
+Although we don’t count it as a “Strip McDonalds” there’s another restaurant, very close to the Strip, on E. Sahara Avenue, across from the Sahara Las Vegas Hotel & Casino.
 All seven of these Strip-area McDonalds are represented by orange pins on this map below:

 (Go here for the closest Burger King to the Las Vegas Strip).